Aotearoa NZ Trainees' Day

 Communication Skills Workshop

-Facilitator: Dr Katy Culliney
+Facilitators: Dr Katy Culliney & Dr Bridget Willox

 For our clinical relationships to function well, it is important that we reflect on our communication skills and learn about new techniques to use in challenging situations.
 Challenging situations can arise with colleagues, patients, or in our inter-professional workspaces.
 It is necessary for us to have the tools to resolve conflict and work in harmony.
-Mō ngā hapori, communication is important for our communities.

 The aim of this course is to support trainees in effective communications with colleagues, patients and their families and help identify appropriate tools/strategies to assist in the clinical work environment.
 The workshop covers: